sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 #### TimeEntryController test

-- *We are not testing the create operation sets the location response field - verify the solution is something like following:
+- *We are not testing that the create operation sets the location response field - verify the solution is something like following:
  (sent a feedback)